NHERI-SimCenter/BRAILS/brails/modules/Number_of_Floor_Detector/README.rst

     -n (default: 0) Number of loader processes to use with Pytorch DataLoader

     --top_only (default: False) True if desired to finetune the regressor and the classifier (head) only.
                                 False if desired to finetune the entire network

     --num_gpus (default: 1) Number of GPUs available for training.
 Enter 0 for CPU-based training

-    --optim (default: adamw) Optimizer used for training.
+    --optim (default: "adamw") Optimizer used for training.
 Available options: AdamW and SGD.
                                Use of AdamW until the last stage of training then switching to SGD recommended

     --lr (default: 0.0001) Optimizer learning rate